-There is the nightlife revelry along Water, Brady and Old World Third streets and the quiet serenity of the 15,000-acre Milwaukee County park system.
-There's the majestic fury of Lake Michigan on a blustery November day and the quiet gurgling of the Kinnickinnic River.
-There are the stately lakefront mansions along the county's North Shore and the South Side's modest bungalows.
-It is a county of cities and villages – from the sprawling city of Milwaukee to the quiet village of Greendale, a "Greenbelt" community designed and built around public parks.
+There is the nightlife revelry in the new Deer District, and the quiet serenity of the 15,000-acre Milwaukee County park system, among the largest in the nation.
+There’s the majestic fury of Lake Michigan on a blustery November day and the quiet gurgling of the Kinnickinnic River.
+There are stately lakefront mansions and modest bungalows.
 There really is something for everyone in Milwaukee County.
-No matter where you live in this dynamic county, you will never be far from the action.

 Milwaukee is the hub of the metropolitan area.
-The 30th largest city in the nation, it is known for its cleanliness, beauty and diverse population.
+The 31st largest city in the nation, and the fifth-largest city in the Midwest, it is known for its cleanliness, beauty and diverse population.
 It is a community with a big-city soul and a small-town heart.
-Milwaukee is both accessible and affordable.
-Home prices have appreciated conservatively, avoiding the wild swings that have plagued other housing markets.
-Because of Milwaukee's "melting pot" heritage, there is a variety of neighborhoods from which to choose, each with its own distinctive flavor.
-These quiet, residential neighborhoods are scattered throughout the city, often distinguished by parks and small commercial districts.
+And because of Milwaukee's rich tapestry of ethnic heritages, there's a variety of neighborhoods from which to choose, each with its own distinctive flavor.

 Downtown Milwaukee is one of the most exciting residential areas in the metropolitan area.
-The city's investment in a new riverwalk along the Milwaukee River, coupled with the growing demand for urban professionals to be "near the action," has spawned a multitude of upscale apartment and condominium projects.
-These new homes are located throughout the downtown area - in the city's central business district; just north of downtown in Brewer's Hill, one of Milwaukee's oldest neighborhoods; in the Park East corridor; and in the trendy Third Ward and Fifth Ward/Walker's Point just south of downtown.
+The city's investment in an award-winning riverwalk along the Milwaukee River, coupled with the growing demand for urban professionals to be "near the action," has spawned a multitude of upscale apartment and condominium projects.
+These new homes are located throughout the downtown area - in the city's central business district; just north of downtown in Brewer's Hill, one of Milwaukee's oldest neighborhoods; in the Park East corridor near Fiserv Forum and the Deer District, home of the NBA Champion Milwaukee Bucks professional basketball team; and in the trendy Third Ward and Fifth Ward/Walker's Point just south of downtown.
 Of these areas, the Third Ward is the most developed.
 Located in a former warehouse district, its brick buildings have become a magnet for boutique shops, unique eateries, professional offices, condominiums and apartment homes.

-The East Side is a densely settled neck of land squeezed between the Milwaukee River and Lake Michigan.
-Its unofficial boundaries run from the Milwaukee River east to Lake Michigan and from the city limits south to Ogden Avenue.
-Though only one mile wide and three miles long, it is crammed with dozens of neighborhoods, scores of specialty stores and a population that is extremely diverse.
-This is the "hip" side of Milwaukee and it is as exciting as it is complex.
-The more than 27,000 students who attend the University of Wisconsin-Milwaukee keep the area energized.
+The East Side‘s unofficial boundaries run from the Milwaukee River east to Lake Michigan and from the city limits south to Ogden Avenue.
+One mile wide and three miles long, it’s crammed with dozens of neighborhoods, scores of specialty stores and a extremely diverse population.
+It includes Prospect Avenue, where the city’s first high-rise condominiums and apartments were built and the stately homes of Newberry Boulevard and Lake Drive.
+The steep grandeur of Lafayette Hill slopes down to the lakefront and beautiful Bradford Beach, touted as one of the best urban beaches in the nation.
+It’s also the "hip" side of Milwaukee and it is as exciting as it is complex.
+The more than 24,000 students who attend the University of Wisconsin-Milwaukee keep the area energized.
 Just west of the Milwaukee River is Riverwest, one of the city's most ethnically diverse neighborhoods, which is home to a large artist population.

 Milwaukee's West Side dates back to the days of Kilbourntown, when the city's movers and shakers – including the Plankintons, Mitchells, Pabsts and Brumders – built imposing mansions on what is now West Wisconsin Avenue.
 Story Hill is the oldest neighborhood in this area.
 Located just north of I-94 and east of Calvary Cemetery, the winding streets of this subdivision feature the highest concentration of brick, stone and stucco homes within the city.